About

 Learning Objectives:

-- Recognize some indicators of child abuse and neglect
+• Recognize indicators of abuse

-- Describe the appropriate process for reporting
+• Describe the reporting process

 Session 18: Becoming an Early Childhood Educator